fillumina/id-encryptor/README.md

 # ID Encryptor

-Serializes long and UUIDs in a scrambled form to avoid data leakage by guessing sequence attack.
+Encrypts and optionally serializes to and from JSON (using [Jackson](https://github.com/FasterXML/jackson) annotations) long and UUID fields in a scrambled form to avoid data leakage.

 ## Scenario